GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Discussion and Conclusion

+\paragraph{Discussion on Computational Overhead.} At inference time, \method{} does not run attribution or extra forward passes.
+It only adds a precomputed per-layer vector and applies scale-preserving normalization.
+Additionally, we do not alter KV-cache shapes or softmax paths, so the throughput/latency remains essentially unchanged.
+In~\cref{tab:throughput}, we report the inference throughput (tokens/ms) and compute the throughput drop of GrAInS compared to the base model on a single RTX A6000 GPU for TruthfulQA.
+The impact on inference is minimal (<5\%), showing that \method{} introduces only negligible runtime overhead while preserving the deployment efficiency of the original model.

-In this paper, we introduced \method{}, an attribution-guided steering approach that identifies the most causally influential input tokens across both modalities, and uses their contrastive activation shifts to compute layer-specific steering vectors.
-Unlike prior methods that apply fixed, global adjustments or rely solely on visual tokens, \method{} enables fine-grained, interpretable, and input-sensitive control without retraining or external modules.
-Our approach is model-agnostic and achieves consistent improvements in reducing hallucination, increasing preference alignment, and preserving generation quality and reasoning capabilities across LLMs and VLMs.
-By integrating attribution with intervention, \method{} bridges the gap between interpretability and controllability in modern language and vision-language models.
+\paragraph{Conclusion.} We introduce \method{}, a novel steering approach that finds the most influential input tokens across modalities, and uses contrastive activation shifts to compute steering vectors.
+Unlike prior methods that apply fixed intervention or rely solely on visual tokens, \method{} enables fine-grained and interpretable control without retraining or external modules.
+Our approach achieves consistent gains in reducing hallucination, increasing preference alignment, and preserving generation quality and reasoning capabilities across LLMs and VLMs.
+By integrating attribution with steering, \method{} bridges the gap between interpretability and controllability in modern language and vision-language models.